-This symposium is informed by social scientific and journalistic perspectives on the most effective means of understanding and countering false information, even as it explores the challenges in doing so.
-The panelists will speak to three aspects of the current moment in misinformation: the status of facts/persistence of misinformation, the speed, virality, and spread of misinformation, and what we—or anyone—can do to correct or manage the misinformation that already exists.
+The symposium was informed by social scientific and journalistic perspectives on the most effective means of understanding and countering false information, even as it explores the challenges in doing so.
+The panelists spoke to three aspects of the current moment in misinformation: the status of facts/persistence of misinformation, the speed, virality, and spread of misinformation, and what we—or anyone—can do to correct or manage the misinformation that already exists.
 Each panel will be comprised of three speakers and an interlocutor.

 E.J.
 Dionne, Senior Fellow, The Brookings Institution and Syndicated Columnist, The Washington Post